UniversitaDellaCalabria/Portale-PoC/README.md

 - '-nothing'

 As we can see symbols like `+` and `-` will exlude or include words.
-Specifying "some bunch of words" will match the words sequence.
+Specifying "some bunch of words" will match the entire sequence.
 That's something very similar to Google!